FanJiaRui/Simply-Expression-Language/README_en.md

 <br>Main Application Scenarios: Dynamic rule calculation scenarios, type adaptation (message conversion).
 <br>
 <br>
-_**The English document comes from the translation software, please let me know if there is any problem or you can't understand it.**_
+_**The English document comes from the ChatGPT, please let me know if there is any problem or you can't understand it.**_

 ## Environment & Dependencies